From a foot on the other one

 It is curious to notice how the farandole travelled, geographically and linguistically, towards Brittany, brought over there by the soldiers of the Empire wars (in the XVIII-th century), where it became war an daol, literally “on the table”!
 It’s the same for the monferrina from Piedmont, which, having followed identical roads, meets in Center-Brittany under the name of “montfarine dance” or “flour dance”!
 Polig Montjarret collected some of these airs, still alive in the middle of the XX-th century, in his Tonioù Breiz Izel (Tunes from Low-Brittany) collection.

-According to Joseph Giordan, president of the Acadèmia nissarda, this dance would have been imported by P. de Brandis, a judge in the Parliament of the city of Aix.
+According to Joseph Giordan, president of the Acadèmia nissarda, this dance would have been imported to County of Nice by P. de Brandis, a judge in the Parliament of the city of Aix.

 The mourisca, or moresca (moorish)

 A dance with a less mobile, comic character and heavier than farandole, made of tramplings, of leva-gamba (“rise-leg”).
 This dance, which symbolizes confrontation between the Christians and the Moors, was practised during the carnival.

 When the pilgrims went to Utelle’s sanctuary, the young people of the village demanded them a symbolic droit de passage (passage fee).

 This tradition of the baricada was accompanied with a mourisca.